solarwinds/ace-context/README.md

 of threads.

 The original module that this is derived from was named `continuation-local-storage` because it is similar to ["continuation passing style"][cps] in functional programming.
-The name `ace-context` encapsulates refers the target need that this module addresses - it provides a way to set and get values that are scoped to the lifetime of the chain of asynchronous functions being executed.
+The name `ace-context` refers to the target need that this module addresses - it provides context scoped to the lifetime of the chain of asynchronous functions being executed.

 #### An example